What does Robotic Process Automation (RPA) stand for?

 There is no mention of Screen-Scraping!
 It also does not limit RPA to Legacy systems or any specific technology or methodology.
 So, why do we need unfamiliar terms?
 Why not stick to RPA and make it better together?

 Instead, we would like to explicitly bring in a lot more technologies and methodologies.
 It is all in good faith but that ends up confusing people and looks more like Hype and Posturing rather than helping.

 The good news is that RPA keeps going.

 RPA Automation is going strong

 In recent times, many big players have jumped in.
-That is a validation of the market and the need for this concept in the Enterprises.
+That is a validation of the market and the need for this concept in enterprises.

-It is interesting that all of the new players are introducing integrated Automation solutions but get the most attention for adding RPA.
+It is interesting that all the fresh players are introducing integrated Automation solutions but get the most attention for adding RPA.
 Watch the headlines!

-Microsoft introduced a pretty comprehensive Automation platform at Ignite 2019.
+Microsoft introduced a comprehensive Automation platform at Ignite 2019.

 They realized that they always had an RPA-like platform (Flows) and all they needed was to add a UI integration to make it complete.
 So, they simply added Selenium IDE (Open source Test and record tool) and they were off to the races.